mixu/markdown-styles-lambda/readme.md

 # markdown-styles-lambda

-Automatic static site generation on `git push` using AWS Lambda.
+Automatic static site generation on `git push` using AWS Lambda and [markdown-styles](https://github.com/mixu/markdown-styles) using a Gulp-style API.

 ## Features